enpjp/utils.template.package.creator/README.md

     check()
     document()

 The first template will be visible in the new file from template menu.
+(You may have to restart your RStudio session for it to appear in the menu).

 file >> new file >> R markdown.. >> From Template